 While I find the new GNOME desktop quite pleasing, I don’t like one thing here and that is the trash icon on the desktop.
 It reminds me of the Windows XP days when there always was that recycle bin on the desktop with no direct way of removing it.

-It’s pretty much the same in Ubuntu 18.04 and 17.10.
+It’s pretty much the same in Ubuntu 18.04 and later versions.
 You won’t find the option to hide the trash icon from the desktop in the default system settings.

 Then how do you remove the trash icon?
 GNOME Tweaks tool comes to rescue.